packem/packem/README.md

 Packem's real power lies in its usage of Rust, which is the state-of-the-art in high performance solutions.
 This delivers **close-to-the-metal** speed when compared against other bundlers without comprimising features.

-In a comparison of Packem against Parcel, each bundler had to compile the entire [lodash v4.17.1](https://lodash.com/docs/4.17.11) to a single bundle and this was the results of the speed test:
+In a comparison of Packem against Parcel, each bundler had to compile the entire [Lodash v4.17.1](https://github.com/bukharim96/packem-lodash-test#packem-lodash-test) to a single bundle and this was the results of the speed test:

 | Test No. | Packem | Parcel |
 | -------- | ------ | ------ |